13 Best Things to do in Berlin – 3 Days in Berlin

 Boat tours normally start next to the Central Station and will take about an hour.
 You´ll get the chance to see many sights, but it will not allow you to see the Brandenburger Tor or the Reichstag.

 Some cafes line the Spree, and you can have either have a bite to eat or just sit and relax.
-What I actually like most about Berlin is the amount of cafes and I can’t think of any western metropolis that offers beverages for more reasonable prices.
+What I actually like most about Berlin is the number of cafes and I can’t think of any western metropolis that offers beverages for more reasonable prices.
+I am not a fan of the people in Berlin (they are really unfriendly and “too cool”) – but it is easy making friends with other visitors from people all around the world in Berlin.

-There is a huge variety and I think there is definitely something for everyone.
+There is a huge variety and I think there is definitely something for everyone (which makes it a fun solo activity in Berlin, too).

 Schloss Bellevue, the residence of the German President, has seriously the neatest and nicest mowed meadow I have ever seen.
 It isn’t far from the Central Station and also on my 2 day itinerary for Berlin, though there isn’t much else to see.

 Even if you are not into shopping, checking out the most famous shopping street, Kurfürstendamm, is one of the best things to do in Berlin in 2 days.
 Don’t forget to stop by at KaDeWe, the most prominent shopping mall in Germany, hosting many luxury shops.

 However, each district has its own shopping mall.
 If you dislike crowded places check out the arcade in the district near your hotel, there are arcades in almost any district.